Enhancing Productivity with SQL Management Studio Shortcuts

 Ctrl + Tab

-- Why It’s Useful: Seamlessly switch between multiple open query windows, especially when working on complex projects.
+- Why It’s Useful: Effortlessly switch between multiple open query windows, especially when working on complex projects.

 - Shortcut: